 7. Blogging is only effective if it’s done on a consistent basis, at least once a week if possible.
 Once you’ve connected with your audience, they’ll expect to hear from you.
 Plus, consistent publishing on your site is Google-friendly.

 8. Only start a blog if you can keep up with a rigorous publishing schedule.
 Don’t start, post two or three times, and stop.
 That just makes you look like you don’t finish things.
 If you think continuity may be an issue but see the value in blogging, try to outsource your content marketing or find an in-house resource.
+You might also be able to do this through want to visit somewhere like Inlinehostblogger if you are looking for a good hosting site for your blog.

 9. Writing a blog post builds trust, credibility and “go-to expert” status for your business.